ethersphere/SWIPs/SWIPs/swip-adaptive-node-protocol.md

 ## Implementation

 The first block of changes adds flexible capabilities settings on the node, and replaces the LightNode bool in the handshake with this data.
+PR: https://github.com/ethersphere/swarm/pull/1619

 The second block of changes implements an API to add capabilities to the node.